Growing up, I was an endlessly artistic kid, always sketching and illustrating, typically alongside my brother, David.

 With all the promise the Internet held, static graphics quickly paled in comparison, for me, to their interactive counterparts on the web.
 And when a pair of friends showed me their web-based, immersive, motion graphic creations, I was immediately hooked.

 Universities had yet to acknowledge the intersection of software, design and Internet technologies, so I learned how to design and code on my own time and terms.
-I bought my own textbooks and hustled hard through the startup, client side and agency worlds before finding my way to IDEO, where I long worked as a Principal Interaction and Software Designer in the company's Chicago and San Francisco studios.
+I bought the textbooks of my choosing, and hustled hard through the startup, client side, and agency worlds, before finding my way to IDEO, where I long worked as a Principal Interaction and Software Designer in the company's Chicago and San Francisco studios.